Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "I take no pleasure in it."

-"Well…" Adam gave Regaari a pensive look, shrugged, and thumped off toward the kitchen.
+"Well..."
+Adam gave Regaari a pensive look, shrugged, and thumped off toward the kitchen.
 He wasn’t sure if he wanted to bring up the thought that just crossed his mind.

 Regaari wasn’t going to let him escape so easily.
 "Your poker face *remains* terrible, Warhorse!" he called.